SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 }
 ```

-The LPWAN agent populates the below fragments while invoking the codec microservice.
+The LPWAN agent populates the following fragments while invoking the codec microservice:

-*args* - Meta information that is required by codec microservice to know the model and manufacturer of the device, along with the EUI of the device.
+* *args* - Meta information that is required by codec microservice to know the model and manufacturer of the device, along with the EUI of the device.

-*sourceDeviceId* - The ID of the source device in the Cumulocity IoT inventory
+* *sourceDeviceId* - The ID of the source device in the Cumulocity IoT inventory

-*commandName* - The name of the command to be encoded
+* *commandName* - The name of the command to be encoded

-*commandData* - The text of the command to be encoded
+* *commandData* - The text of the command to be encoded

-**Example**:
+**Example:**

 ```
 {